-I study the history of religion and culture in the nineteenth-century United States.
-I have a strong interest in new and "counter" narratives of American religion, popular culture, print media, immigration, and "new religions."
-Much of my work deals with communication and the ways that people convey their ideas in various media.
-My dissertation will explore Spiritualism, hoaxes, and the attempts of social scientist to explore the paranormal.
-Outside of my primary research, I am interested in digital history, political discourse, East Asian cultural history, space travel, and music.
+I study the history of religion and culture in the nineteenth- and twentieth-century United States.
+I have a strong interest in new and "counter" narratives of American religion that move away from the longstanding academic emphasis on Protestantism.
+Much of my work deals with communication and the ways that people convey their ideas through media.
+My dissertation will explore Spiritualism, hoaxes, and the attempts of social scientists to explore the paranormal.
+Outside of my primary research, I am interested in digital history, political history, East Asian history, space travel, and music.

 M.A., History, Distinction, Villanova University, 2016